jondcampbell/vue-fantasy-picker/README.md

 - Calculate each players variance from category average
 - Highlight top players in each category and players who are in top X players in the most categories

+## Phase 1
+- Geared towards nba head to head fantasy team that needs to win multiple categories each week

+## Phase 2
+- Ability to dynamically set the players name column, scoring stats columns and the non-scoring stats columns
+- More color schemes!
+- Ability to work for more sports and fantasy modes
+- Ability to draft a dream team by generating loads of teams and figuring out the best one